Pruning coupled with learning, ensembles of minimal neural networks, and future of XAI: Knowledge extraction

-To illustrate the extraction of knowledge from NN, we consider the database for the problem of forecasting the results of the US presidential election \cite{Lichtman_1981}.
-Each database entry contains answers to 12 questions: \begin{enumerate} \item Has the incumbent party been in office more than a single term? \item Did the incumbent party gain more than 50\% of the vote cast in the previous election? \item Was there major third party activity during the election year? \item Was there a serious contest for the nomination of the incumbent party candidate? \item Was the incumbent party candidate the sitting president? \item Was the election year a time of recession or depression? \item Was there a growth in the gross national product of more than 2.1\% in the year of the election? \item Did the incumbent president initiate major changes in national policy? \item Was there major social unrest in the nation during the incumbent administration? \item Was the incumbent administration tainted by major scandal? \item Is the incumbent party candidate charismatic or a national hero? \item Is the challenging party candidate charismatic or a national hero? \end{enumerate} This is binary classification problem with two classes: P is the victory of power (incumbent) party and O is the victory of opposition (challenging) party.
+Consider a database for the problem of predicting the results of the presidential elections in the United States \cite{Lichtman_1981}.
+Each database entry contains answers to 12 questions: \begin{enumerate} \item Has the incumbent party been in office more than a single term? \item Did the incumbent party gain more than 50\% of the vote cast in the previous election? \item Was there major third party activity during the election year? \item Was there a serious contest for the nomination of the incumbent party candidate? \item Was the incumbent party candidate the sitting president? \item Was the election year a time of recession or depression? \item Was there a growth in the gross national product of more than 2.1\% in the year of the election? \item Did the incumbent president initiate major changes in national policy? \item Was there major social unrest in the nation during the incumbent administration? \item Was the incumbent administration tainted by major scandal? \item Is the incumbent party candidate charismatic or a national hero? \item Is the challenging party candidate charismatic or a national hero? \end{enumerate} This is a binary classification problem with two classes: `P' is the victory of power (incumbent) party and `O' is the victory of opposition (challenging) party.
 The database contains 31 records (elections from 1860 to 1980).
-The following NN structure was chosen: two hidden layers with 10 neurons in each and two output neurons P and O. Network answer was `victory of power party' if the output of neuron P was greater than the output of neuron O, and answer was `victory of opposition party' in the opposite situation.
+The following NN structure was chosen: two hidden layers with 10 neurons in each and two output neurons, P and O. Network answer was `victory of power party' if the output of neuron P was greater than the output of neuron O, and answer was `victory of opposition party' in the opposite situation.
 The input was coded as $1$ for the answer `yes' and $-1$ for the answer `no'.
-The first neural network solution for this problem was presented in \cite{gorban1995neural}, \cite{Waxman}.
-The authors showed that this problem can be solved using 5 inputs and two neurons.
-Really, a single neuron is enough to solve this problem (see Fig.~\ref{fig:simplified}(e)).
-Paper \cite{Borisyuk_2005} presented NN for prediction of the result of the UK General Election.
+The neural network solution for this problem was presented in \cite{gorban1995neural, Waxman}. \cite{Borisyuk_2005} used a similar questionnaire and NN for prediction of the result of the UK General Election.